vishnupadmanabhan/articles/_posts/2016-05-21-you-are-awesome.md

 ### Be happy
 Be happy intentionally.
 Being happy is a state of mind.
 Maybe things are not going so great in your life.
 So what, there are few things that no one else has which you have.
 Make it a practice to be happy.
 Keep a watch over your feelings throughout the day and whenever you feel down, do something that will make you feel happy.
 Play music, listen to your favourite track.

-Remind yourself how good you are and of all the achievements you have had.
+Remind yourself how good you are and of all the achievements in your life.
 Think about the time when someone appreciated you, someone said that they love you.
 Or just sit and watch a comedy channel that will make you laugh out loud.
 Do anything that might change your mood.

 Being happy helps you in thinking clearly.
 You cannot do any good work by being sad or frustrated.

 ### Gratitude
 It all comes down to be grateful about everything in life.
-Appreciate the things that you have in life.
-Everyday, take a moment to thank for all the small and big things you have in life.
-Gratitude is the only way to bring more into life.
+Everyday, take a moment to thank for all the small and big things you have.
+Gratitude is the only way to bring more into yourself.
 The more grateful you are the more you are motivated to get more.

 For someone who isn't satisfied with anything, finding motivation is a difficult thing.
-Whatever good happens in life, it is difficult for them to feel happy and excited for it.
-So wherever you are at your life, understand that you were meant to be there because of your past actions.
+Whatever good happens to them, it is difficult for them to feel happy and excited for it.
+So wherever you are at this moment, understand that you were meant to be there because of your past actions.
 If you want things differently, just change how you do things and align all your actions towards your goals.

-Remember, as you are looking up at a friend's profile envying all they have, **someone is looking at yours  and doing the same**.
+Remember, as you are looking up at a friend's (or enemy's :wink:) profile envying all they have, **someone is looking at yours  and doing the same**.
 Life's great.
 Paint your picture.